kthpanor/vlxman/docs/refstate.md

 ...
 @end
 ```
-[Download](../input_files/biphenyl-scf.inp) an input file to perfom a restricted closed-shell calculation for the biphenyl molecule.
+[Download](../input_files/biphenyl-scf.inp) an input file to perfom a restricted closed-shell calculation for the biphenyl molecule at the HF/def2-svp level of theory.

 ```{image} ../images/biphenyl.png
 :alt: cover